 |Ingredients are crushed then heated at high temperatures and ground into a powder.

 So, concrete is a mixture of this cement-and-water paste and a sand-and-rock aggregate.
 The paste coats the surface of the sand and rocks, binding them together into the concoction we know as concrete.
 In its soupy liquid form, concrete can be formed into just about any shape the builder wants — sheet, column, block, slab, arch, bowl, and so on.
 Once the water in the paste dries, the concrete becomes hard as a rock and retains that shape.

 Cement generally makes up about 10 to 15% of the concrete mix.
 Nearly all types of concrete use Portland cement.
 It’s not a brand name, but instead a recognized type of cement that’s used widely across the industry (think “stainless steel” or “sterling silver”).
 Its originator, Joseph Aspdin, named his concoction for the high-quality building stones found at a nearby quarry in Portland, England.

 The Future of Concrete?

-There are many emerging methods for improving concrete, including special treatments to prevent water from getting through to the steel.
-Other advancements respond to the increasing global attention being paid to sustainability: “Self- healing” concrete contains bacteria that secrete limestone, resealing any cracks that occur.
+Methods for improving concrete continue to emerge, including special treatments to prevent water from getting through to the steel.
+Other advancements in modern concrete respond to the increasing global attention being paid to sustainability: “Self- healing” concrete contains bacteria that secrete limestone, resealing any cracks that occur.
 The mix for “self- cleaning” concrete is infused with titanium dioxide, which breaks down smog, keeping the concrete sparkling white.
 Improved versions of this technology may even give us street surfaces that clean out the exhaust from cars.